 Methanoic acid is different from other monocarboxylic acids such as acetic acid due to the participation of addition reactions with alkenes.
 It reacts with alkenes to form formate ester.
 Under suitable conditions, it adds to alkenes to form a larger carboxylic acid.

 - Formic acid is a useful organic synthetic reagent that is used mainly as a preservative and antibacterial agent in livestock feed.

 - It is a useful material in the leather and textile industries.
 Therefore, large consumption is used for the production of lather and dyeing or finishing textile.

 - Some formate esters are useful materials for artificial flavoring and the production of perfumes.

 - It is too much stronger than acetic and is used as a volatile pH scale modifier in capillary electrophoresis.

-- In the fuel cells, it can be used directly for the production of formic acid fuel cells and indirectly for the production of hydrogen fuel cells.
+- In the fuel cells, it can be used directly for the production of fuel cells and indirectly for the production of hydrogen fuel cells.

-- It is used in different types of cleaning products like limescale remover and toilet bowl cleaner.
+- Formic acid is used in different types of cleaning products like limescale remover and toilet bowl cleaner.